Dimsi-BS/XrmFramework/docs/Binding Models.md

 ```

 ## Structuring the data
 You can regroup several Entity attributes together under one property by using the ExtendBindingModel attribute.
-You can do so by creating a second model of the for the same entity, in this model, map the attributes you want to see grouped together.
+You can do so by creating a second model for the same entity, in this model, map the attributes you want to see grouped together.
 Then for your first model, add a property with the second BindingModel and use the ExtendBindingModel attribute.

 <table>